llewelsd/DNATransformer/README.md

 		simulation output for 1,000,000 sequences of length 198 Use for testing the DNA_BART_198 model
 		or to test the trainer (if you dare)
+		NOTE: is compressed in a .z file because github is extracted when docker is built

 /Models : contains some models